seirios/BBPTopologySSCX/WORK.md

 [seirios] More generally, divide by morphological type, as that comprises both layer and excitatory/inhibitory and allows studying pathways (e.g. connections between some class of interneurons and pyramidal cells), which are biologically relevant.

+[JasonPSmith] We might be able to do some homology computations.
+If we restrict to a column, we might be able to compute homology in some dimensions, as in frontiers.

 ### Describing Simplices
 **Goal**:
 Understand simplices with respect to usual descriptor of the neuron, here we are still looking at thing without any activity.